worker-tools/html/README.md

 `);
 ```

-Most likely, many more features of string based templating libraries can be replicated using just functions.
+Many more features of string-based templating libraries can be replicated using functions.
-Most satisfying should be the use of `map` to replace a whole host of looping constructs:
+Most satisfying should be the use of `map` to replace a whole host of custom looping syntax:

 ```ts
 html`<ul>${['Foo', 'Bar', 'Baz'].map(x => html`<li>${x}</li>`)}</ul>`;